asefatesfay/aws-ecommerce-platform/dsa-roadmap/06-arrays/README.md

 Arrays are the most fundamental data structure.
 Most DSA problems involve arrays in some form.
 Mastering array manipulation patterns is the foundation for everything else.

+Each problem page in this section includes a Python implementation, complexity summary, and typical interview use cases.

 ## Key Concepts

 - **In-place modification:** Modify the array without extra space.
 Common tricks: two-pointer (read/write pointers), swapping, overwriting.